void-linux/void-docs/src/config/media/alsa.md

 saves and restores the state of ALSA (e.g. volume) at shutdown and boot, respectively.

+To allow use of software requiring PulseAudio, install the `apulse` package.
+`apulse` provides part of the PulseAudio interface expected by applications, translating calls to that interface into calls to ALSA.

 ## Configuration

 The default sound card can be specified via ALSA configuration files or via